dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 ## Installation

-The following shows all the commands and steps required to set up the License Tracking Server
+The following shows all the commands and steps required to set up the Dynamsoft License Server

 ### Prepare a new disk to store LTS data (optional)